krobelus/rate-experiments/README.md

 The majority of solvers at SAT competitions produce proofs that are incorrect under specified DRAT.
-For those proofs, our checker outputs a small, efficiently checkable incorrectness certificate in the previously unpublished  SICK format.
+For those proofs, our checker outputs a small, efficiently check-able incorrectness certificate in the previously unpublished  SICK format.
 The incorrectness certificate can be used to check the incorrectness of a proof independently of the checker, which helps developers debug proof-generation and proof-checking algorithms.